gummif/Musical.jl/README.md

 # import audio as a MCSound object containing Float32 data
 s = importsound("sounds.wav")
 s.v     # the array of values
-s.rate  # the samplerate
+s.rate  # the sample-rate
 # extact left channels of stereo audio
 lc = s[:left]
 # divide the first 100ms by 2
 s[:sec, 0, 0.1] /= 2
 # multiply the right channel of s by the squared left channel
 s[:right] .*= s[:left].^2
-# create a 0.3s sustained 200Hz waveform at 44100Hz samplerate,
+# create a 0.3s sustained 200Hz waveform at 44100Hz sample-rate,
 # with a standard ADSR envelope, decreased by -3dB, with 0.2*wavelength stereo imaging
 using OptionsMod
 opts = @options wave=sawtooth env=ENVELOPE_STANDARD channels="Stereo" imaging=0.2